 Make Security a Priority

 Too often, security isn’t addressed until after an attack.
-Be proactive with a host like Pressable, which includes a FREE Jetpack Security Daily account.
+Be proactive with a host like Pressable, which includes a FREE Jetpack Security Daily account with Personal plan & up.
 Having the peace of mind knowing your site – and your customers’ info – is protected is worth the time and energy.